-Connected Eating Founder Susan Osher is a Certified Eating Disorder Registered Dietitian and nutrition therapist with over 20 years of experience.
+Connected Eating Founder Susan Osher (she/her) is a Certified Eating Disorder Specialist (Supervisor) in both nutrition and psychotherapy.
+She is a registered dietitian and registered psychotherapist (qualifying) with over 20 years of experience.
 She worked in the renowned eating disorder treatment programs at The Hospital for Sick Children and Toronto General before founding her private practice in 2001.
-Susan is trained in ACT, CBT, FBT, Motivational Interviewing, DBT, HAES, and Intuitive Eating.
+Susan is trained in EFT, EFFT, ACT, CBT, FBT, Motivational Interviewing, DBT, HAES, and Intuitive Eating.

 As a dietitian, her approach is holistic.
 She applies a psychosocial model to nutrition counselling.
 She considers a person’s whole life; present and past experiences in order to help clients understand how these impact and manifest in eating and body image.
 In addition to Susan’s extensive knowledge in human nutrition (Master of Nutritional Science from University of Toronto) her skills in counselling enable her to move clients towards a deeper understanding of their motivations and challenges in achieving their goals towards better health and nutrition.
 She is currently a Master of Education in Counselling and Psychotherapy candidate at the University of Toronto.